oduerr/da/lecture_notes/MCMC/MCMC.md

 Property).
 In Figure @fig:two-chains: we show two Markov chains, starting from different initial values.
 Note that after about 150 steps both chains fluctuate around the same value.
 This is the *stationary distribution* of the Markov chain.
+A Markov chain reaches a stationary distribution when the distribution of the states no longer changes as the chain progresses.

 <div id="fig-two-chains" fig-align="center">